Apodini/swift-log-elk/README.md

 ### **swift-log-elk is a logging backend library for Apple's swift-log**

-The swift-log-elk library provides a logging backend for Apple's [apple/swift-log](https://github.com/apple/swift-log/) package (which basically just defines a proper logging API).
-The log entries are properly formatted, cached, and then uploaded via HTTP to [elastic/logstash](https://github.com/elastic/logstash), which allows for further processing in its pipeline, storing the logs in ElasticSearch [elastic/elasticsearch](https://github.com/elastic/elasticsearch), and visualize them in [elastic/kibana](https://github.com/elastic/kibana).
+The swift-log-elk library provides a logging backend for Apple's [apple/swift-log](https://github.com/apple/swift-log/) package (which basically just defines a logging API).
+The log entries are properly formatted, cached, and then uploaded via HTTP to [elastic/logstash](https://github.com/elastic/logstash), which allows for further processing in its pipeline.
+The logs can then be stored in ElasticSearch [elastic/elasticsearch](https://github.com/elastic/elasticsearch) and visualized in [elastic/kibana](https://github.com/elastic/kibana).

 ## Features
 - Written completly in Swift
 - Supports both Darwin (macOS) and Linux platforms
 - Uploads the log data automatically to Logstash (eg. the ELK stack)
-- Caches the created log entries and sends them either periodically or when exceeding a certain configurable memory threshold to Logstash
+- Caches the created log entries and sends them via HTTP either periodically or when exceeding a certain configurable memory threshold to Logstash
 - Converts the logging metadata to a JSON representation, which allows to query them (eg. filter after a specific parameter in Kibana)
 - Logs itself via a background activity logger